Independence Police Department (Missouri): History

 The Independence Police Department was created on August 8, 1882, when the "Night Watch" ordinance was repealed and a new ordinance entitled "Police" was approved.
 The "Police" ordinance allowed for a maximum of five men to be assigned to two watches, with a pay of $1.30/shift.
-The Independence Police Department has since grown to over 300 employees, including 207 sworn police officers.
+The Independence Police Department has since grown to over 230 sworn police officers and 96 support staff.

 Resources

 The Independence Police Department has a broad array of specialized services, including tactical operations (SWAT), K-9, bomb disposal, narcotics, accident investigation, motorcycles, crime scene investigations, community services, and school resource officers.
-The Ford Crown Victoria is the standard patrol car, the color scheme is black hood and trunk with white doors and grey decals that say Independence Police.
+The Ford Crown Victoria was the standard patrol car, the color scheme is black hood and trunk with white doors and grey decals that say Independence Police.
 The previous color scheme was all white cars with 2 red stripes going diagonal on the door and says Independence Police.
-With the discontinuation of the Crown Victoria Police Interceptor, IPD has been transitioning to the Ford Police Interceptor Sedan and Utility, now painted in all black.
+With the discontinuation of the Crown Victoria, IPD has transitioned to the Ford Police Interceptor Sedan and Utility, now painted in all black.
 In 2017, IPD Officers began carrying the Glock 17 (9mm) as their issued sidearm.
-Prior to that, they carried the Sig Sauer P226R .357 sig.
+Prior to that, they carried the SIG Sauer P226R .357 sig.
+In 2023, the department began looking to replace the Glock Model 17 Gen 4 with a Glock Model 17 Gen 5 handgun.